-A Next Level Performance Coaching Program for Uphill Focused Endurance Athletes and Anyone of Any Fitness Trying to Get Fitter and Healthier!
+A Next Level Online Performance Coaching Program for Uphill Focused Endurance Athletes and Anyone of Any Fitness Trying to Get Fitter and Healthier!

 Most training programs take a short-term approach, typically focused on rapidly increasing fitness for an upcoming race or event.
-While I can definitely help you to prepare for short-term goals, my training methodology is designed to help you achieve you ultimate fitness potential with a long-term perspective in mind: 3-5 years and beyond.
+While I can definitely help you to prepare for short-term goals, my training methodology is designed to help you achieve you ultimate fitness potential with a long-term perspective in mind: typically 3-5 years and beyond.
 The most important thing for an athlete is to work hard and learn to be very patient by looking at training as a process.
 The only way to hit your endurance potential as an athlete is through consistency and structure over several years, and with training loads managed carefully to keep you healthy and progressing forward month by month.
 If you keep your body healthy and your biomechanics working well with my help, a life of amazing outdoor adventure awaits you!

 With this coaching, the aim will be to not just increase your cardiovascular fitness, but also your overall health and functional strength across Couch to the Summit's Ten Elements of Health.